Learning-from-the-curve/learning-from-the-curve/_posts/daily-updates/2020-04-09-COVID19-Daily-update-on-number-of-cases-and-deaths.md

 [^5]: In 2018, there was an influenza epidemic that generated significant over-mortality in the elderly.
 We average the densities over the years 2015-2017 to wash out year-specific peaks in mortality.
 There are some deaths reported without information on age, we drop these for the COVID CDF calculations.
 Since COVID mortality is given by age bins, we also bin the life tables.
 For each age bin (0-24 years, 25-44, 45-64, 65-74, 75-84, 85+), we take the midpoint.

 We also compare COVID deaths by age group across regions (Brussels, Flanders, Wallonia).
 There might be regional differences (e.g. from health care capacity or quality).
-For instance, there seems to be a slighly lower mortality rate for elderly in Wallonia, but we await more data to reinforce the pattern.
+For instance, there seems to be a slighly lower mortality rate for elderly in Wallonia, but we await more data to see if the pattern is reinforced.

 {% include plots/daily-update-2020-04-09/2020-04-09-Belgium-life-expectancy.html %}
 <p style="text-align: center; font-style: italic;">Figure 4: Life expectancy versus distribution of COVD deaths by age groups and region.</p>

 #### 1.3 Epicurve for Belgium

-We conclude the analysis for Belgium with a real-time epidemic curve for both cases and deaths in Figure 5.
+We conclude the analysis for Belgium with a real-time epidemic curve for cases and deaths in Figure 5.
 The epicurve reports the fraction of total cases or deaths over the span of the disease.
 When people talk about "flattening the curve", THIS is the curve.
 Some examples of epicurves for [Mers-CoV](https://www.nature.com/articles/s41598-019-43586-9), [SARS](https://www.who.int/csr/sars/epicurve/epiindex/en/index1.html), [influenza in Canada](https://onlinelibrary.wiley.com/doi/full/10.1111/j.1750-2659.2010.00154.x) and [influenza in Belgium](https://epistat.wiv-isp.be/influenza/).

 Epicurves are only available at the end of an outbreak.
 Then the length, peak and total number of cases or deaths are known.
 Still, we want to estimate where we are in the trajectory while the disease evolves.
 We therefore estimate these numbers as follows.
 First, we target one or more countries that have potentially completed the first wave of the disease.
 We use these countries as a benchmark epicurve.
 As of today, we use China as a benchmark.
 As more countries complete the outbreak cycle, these will also contribute to the benchmark of the "true" epicurve for COVID.

 Second, we forecast the trajectory for Belgium.
 We predict future growth rates and estimate where the peak of the epidemic might be.
 This shifts the currently observed data for Belgium relative to the trajectory of China on the *x*-axis.
 Then, based on the predicted growth rates, we calculate the number of cases per day over the trajectory.
-This rescales the observed data on the *y*-axis.
-The resulting graph then overlays the current predicted trajectory for Belgium against the benchmark countries.
+This rescales the curve on the *y*-axis.
+The resulting graph then overlays the current predicted trajectory for Belgium against the benchmark trajectory.

 The results are informative: if Belgium has reached its first peak, the number of days from the onset to the peak of the outbreak is around 25-30 days, comparable to China.
-From there, we might hope for a similar trajectory as China in the decline.
+From there, we might hope for a similar trajectory as China in the decline, conditional on having other factors being the same (lockdown policies, population density and heterogeneity etc).
 However, also for China we observe the potential onset of a second wave.
 We compare cases and deaths over time as the outbreak evolves, and we re-estimate, fit and update these curves daily.

 It's important to stress that these trajectories depend on several factors, including policy measures taken in each country, population density and geographic disparity.
 E.g. it is possible that China's cycle is faster due to more stringent policies.
 These epicurves therefore do not serve as a instrument to strengthen/release COVID policies.
-However, conditional on policies and cross-country differences in cycle length and severity, we assume that the epicurve follows a similar trajectory.

 {% include plots/daily-update-2020-04-09/2020-04-09-MA_ln_share_cases-midpoint-Belgium.html %}
 <p style="text-align: center; font-style: italic;">Figure 5: Epicurves: an estimated evolution of the epidemic waves.</p>